-To use the AUSRIVAS models to assess test sites, the sampling must have been performed in strict accordance with the specific state or territory protocol outlined in the appropriate sampling manual.
+To use the AUSRIVAS models to assess test sites, the sampling must have been performed in strict accordance with the specific State/Territory protocol outlined in the appropriate sampling manual.
 The test sites must also have been sampled in a season, or seasons, that correspond with the reference site sampling used to construct the model.
-For example, if a riffle habitat combined-seasons (spring+autumn) model is used, riffle samples from the test site must also have been collected in both spring and autumn.
-Each of the predictor variables measured at a site has a standardized code, which must be used for data entry to allow the model to recognize and order that variable.
-The habitat variable codes required for each model can be viewed in the AUSRIVAS program, as described in the "Preparing Data" section of the Predictive modelling software user manual at http://ausrivas.canberra.edu.au/Bioassessment/Macroinvertebrates/Man/Use
+For example, if a riffle habitat combined season Autumn+Spring model is used, riffle samples from the test site must also have been collected in both seasons.
+Each of the predictor variables measured at a site has a standardised code, which must be used for data entry to allow the model to recognise and order that variable.